timleavitt/Waha/firebase/README.md

 4. `google-services.json`: A config file that allows Firebase to be used with Expo on Android devices.
 Referenced in app.json under the `expo.android.googleServicesFile` key.
 5. `GoogleService-Info.plist`: Another config file that allows Firebase to be used with Expo on iOS devices.
 Referenced in app.json under the `expo.ios.googleServicesFile` key.

-For obvious reasons, the latter 2 files are git-ignored.
+For obvious reasons, all except `db.js` are git-ignored.